saintsal/diyventilators/README.md

 To save the lives of people who will not have access to a breathing apparatus, our goal is to make it possible for locals to construct their own using locally-available or standard parts.
 We aim to do this by building a **library of DIY plans and designs** that others can improve, or build locally for fast response.

 # How this works
-The goal here is for people to connect independently, create online video chat sessions where they do their own "mini-hackathon" in order to generate concepts, or progress them through prototype and testing.
+The goal here is for people to connect independently and self-direct to design and test prototypes in short essions.
+In some cases small interdiciplinary groups make sense, so create online video chat sessions where they do their own "mini-hackathon" in order to generate concepts, or progress them through prototype and testing.
 We will act as support and facilitation.